liferay/liferay-docs/userGuide/en/chapters/03-web-content-management.markdown

 Staging is an important feature of Liferay WCM.
 The concept of staging is a simple one: you can modify your site behind the scenes, and then publish it all in one shot.
 You don't want your users seeing your web site change before their eyes as you're modifying it, do you?
 Liferay's staging environment allows you to make changes to your site in a specialized *staging area*, and then when you're finished, publish the whole site to your users.

 You can use staging in multiple ways.
-The best way is to have a staging server—-a separate instance of Liferay Portal which is used just for staging.
+You can have a staging server—-a separate instance of Liferay Portal which is used just for staging.
 Content creators can then use this server to make their changes while the live server handles the incoming user traffic.
 When changes to the site are ready to be published, they are pushed over the network to the live server.

-If your organization doesn't have the resources to purchase additional hardware for a staging server, you can still use staging.
+You can also use staging in the same instance of your Liferay Portal.
 In this configuration, you have a *local* staging environment: you host both your staging environment and your live environment on the same server.
 Either way, once set up, the interface is the same; the only difference comes when it's actually time to publish your content.

-In addition, Liferay 6.1 adds the capability to create multiple branches of staged content, so that you can manage several future versions of a site simultaneously.
-Branches can be merged and published through an intuitive UI.
+In addition, Liferay 6.1 adds the capability to create multiple variations of staged pages, so that you can manage several future versions of a site simultaneously.
+Variations can be merged and published through an intuitive UI.
 Let's jump in to see how to use staging.

 ##### Enabling the staging environment

+Staging configuration can be found in the Site Settings UI.
 The Staging tab allows us to make changes in a staging environment and preview our work before publishing it to the live site.
 Let's create a staging environment for Nose-ster's homepage.

 First, let's add a new page.
-Click *Add &rarr; Page* from the somewhere in the default community and name the new page *News and Events*.
+Click *Add &rarr; Page* from the toolbar in the default site and name the new page *News and Events*.
 Next, click the *View Pages* button and add the Alerts and Announcements portlets to it.

 Now we're ready to activate the staging feature for this site.
 Go to the control panel then to *Site Settings* and select *Staging* from under the *Advanced* heading.